-759Preamble to Notice of Proposed Rulemaking, REG-119921-09; 2010-45 IRB 626; 75 F.R. at 55700 (hereinafter "Preamble"), reprinted at 2010 TNT 177-12.
+853Preamble to Notice of Proposed Rulemaking, REG-119921-09; 2010-45 IRB 626; 75 F.R. at 55700 (hereinafter "Preamble"), reprinted at 2010 TNT 177-12.

-760Prop.
+854 Prop.
 Reg. § 301.7701-1(a)(5)(i).

-761Prop.
+855 Prop.
 Reg. § 301.7701-1(a)(5)(viii)(C).

-762Prop.
+856Prop.
 Reg. § 301.7701-1(a)(5)(viii)(C).

-against the assets of a particular series of the series organization.763 The Preamble provides that, for purposes of this definition, a "participant" of a series organization includes an officer or director of the series organization who has no ownership interest in the series or series organization, but has rights, powers, or duties with respect to the series.764
+fees or administrative costs) or of any other series of the series organization are enforceable against the assets of a particular series of the series organization.
+The Preamble provides that, for purposes of this definition, a "participant" of a series organization includes an officer or director of the series organization who has no ownership interest in the series or series organization, but has rights, powers, or duties with respect to the series.
+858

 (c) Definition of Series Organization.
 The Proposed Regulations define a "series organization" as a juridical entity that establishes and maintains, or under which is established and maintained, a series.
 A series organization includes a series limited liability company, series partnership, series trust, protected cell company, segregated cell company, segregated portfolio company, or segregated account company.
-766
+860

 Established.
 A series is treated as created or organized under the laws of a State or foreign jurisdiction if the series is established under the laws of such jurisdiction.
 The Preamble states that "[b]ecause a series may not be a separate juridical entity for local law purposes, this rule provides the means for establishing the jurisdiction of the series for Federal tax purposes."
-The provides the means for establishing the jurisdiction of the series for Federal tax purposes.
+862